IsaakBM/cesmle-ocn-fetch/README.md

 - [climatology_window_from_monthly_files.slurm.sh](scripts/core/climatology_window_from_monthly_files.slurm.sh)
   - computes a climatology from many monthly files
   - intended for layouts like one file per month in a `parts/` directory
+  - can dynamically fill missing top climatology layers from the first deeper valid layer in each water column

 - [climatology_window_from_timeseries.slurm.sh](scripts/core/climatology_window_from_timeseries.slurm.sh)
   - computes a climatology from one long time-series file or a few chunked